SEC-010: Radiation Worker Protection during Pregnancy

 Declared Pregnant Worker:

-An individual who has voluntarily informed the licensee, in writing, of their pregnancy and the estimated date of conception.
+An individual who has voluntarily informed the licensee or registrant, in writing, of their pregnancy and the estimated date of conception.
 The declaration remains in effect until the declared pregnant worker withdraws the declaration in writing or is no longer pregnant.

 Units used to quantify radiation dose equivalent.